 Collection: Men's Nubuck Leather Gloves

-Nubuck differs from suede in one way: it's full-grain leather sanded on the outer surface, not split leather brushed on the inner.
-Velvet-like nap with the strength of full-grain.
-Hand-stitched in Naples, cashmere-lined, cut for casual and driving use.
-The matte cousin of nappa.
+Nubuck differs from suede in one key way: it is full-grain leather sanded on the outer surface, not split leather brushed on the inner.
+The result is a velvet-like nap with the structure and resistance of full-grain.
+Hand-stitched in Naples, cashmere-lined, the men's nubuck range is built for everyday wear, driving and relaxed pairings.

 See also: Men's Nappa, Men's Suede, Classic Collection.